 The usual daily working schedule is from 9 to 13 and from 14 to 17, from Monday to Friday

 When youth exchanges, trainings or other events are taking place in Bergolo, the schedule will be different and may include also the weekends.

 All local transports related to the activities of the project are covered by the project funds.

-There is a car that the participants can drive to go to the closest supermarket, gasoline expenses are covered by the project funds.
+There is a car that the participants can drive, gasoline expenses are covered by the project funds.

 The volunteers will support Associazione Vagamondo in the development of youth exchanges and training courses and volunteering in Bergolo and abroad.

 - Communications with partner organizations, local partners and participants

 - Visibility of the projects on the media, social media of the organization and face-to-face